Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting Misinformation about Zoom's Security and Privacy Threats

+Figure~\ref{fig:false-total-claims1} shows the histogram of users with misinformation claims divided by their total number of Zoom claims.
+We found that a majority number of users have posted many Zoom misinformation claims.
+Interestingly, we found one user with 10 misinformation claims and 2K Zoom S\&P claims.
+About 68\% of the users in our dataset, i.e., 7,935 users, have only \emph{misinformation claims}.
+Also, 955 (8.24\%) users have a false claim rate of around 0.5.
+Almost all of these users have an equal amount of tweets, i.e., one true claim and one false claim (842 users) or two true claims and two false claims (113 users).

+\textbf{Bots.} We analyzed all the misinformation users using Botometer~\cite{sayyadiharikandeh2020detection}, and threshold of 0.6.
+We found 208 bots and 11,274 real accounts, while 107 users had changed their profiles to be protected.

-To understand the growth of misinformation about Zoom security and privacy issues, Figure~\ref{fig:misinformation-growth} shows the percentages of posts that our classifiers detected as misinformation over time.
-The black line represents the time when multiple states in the US went into COVID-19 lockdown~\cite{covid-timeline}.
-As you can see, Twitter, Instagram, \& Reddit follow similar patterns.
-However, in the case of Facebook, there are posts that were in 2019, informing users about Zoom's security and privacy threats.
-We then manually inspected the posts, to understand what issues were being talked about Zoom.
-Our analysis revealed that, in the month of July 2019, users were discussing \emph{Zoom hit by DoS}, however, we found that Zoom had a new zero-day vulnerability and not a DoS attack~\cite{zzz}.
-We see a sudden spike, in the number of misinformation posts first on Facebook around February 2020, and then subsequent spikes in Instagram, Twitter, and Reddit after March 2020.
-Our analysis revealed that users were claiming that Zoom is malware, a tool by the Chinese Communist party to spy on people, etc., however, these claims have been refuted~\cite{zoomwir,Zoomblog}.
-The plot shows a higher percentage of misinformation posted on Facebook when compared to other platforms.
-This might be because misinformation news is easier to be spread on Facebook due to a number of factors such as the users of Facebook, their moderation policies and also posting techniques.
+\textbf{Growth of Misinformation} Figure~\ref{fig:misinformation-growth} shows the percentage of misinformation over time on the four social media platforms.
+The vertical dotted black line represents the time when multiple states in the US went into COVID-19 lockdown~\cite{covid-timeline}.
+As you can see, on Facebook, there are some misinformation about Zoom since 2019.
+We manually inspected these posts and found that in the month of July 2019, users were discussing \emph{Zoom hit by DoS}.
+However, while Zoom indeed had a new zero-day vulnerability that could be used to employ a DoS attack, no actual attack happened~\cite{zoom-zero-day}.

+We also see a sudden spike, in the number of misinformation posts on Facebook around February 2020, and then subsequent spikes in Instagram, Twitter, and Reddit after March 2020.
+Our analysis revealed that users were claiming that Zoom is malware, a tool by the Chinese Communist party to spy on people, etc., however, these claims have been refuted~\cite{zoomwir, Zoomblog}.
+The plot shows a higher percentage of misinformation posted on Facebook when compared to other platforms, and at its peak, it gets to 7\% of posts being misinformation.

+\textbf{Discussion.} We showed that misinformation about Zoom security and privacy was spread on all the social media platforms.
+We argue that there is a need for mechanisms validating information about technological topics.
+Our proposed framework in Figure~\ref{fig:zoom-datacollect} is the first step toward such a goal.